ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## Why is ${variable} is preferable over $variable?
 >
-> You use ${variable} to safely concatenate it with another string.
-For instance if you
+> You use ${variable} to safely concatenate a variable with another string.
+> For instance if you
 > have a variable `filename` that contains value `preciousfile`
 > `$filename_modified` will refer to the value of possibly undefined
 > `filename_modified` variable, whenever `${filename}_modified` would